 There are a few reasons why it’s better for us to have all of the games listed, though:

-■ We can’t predict which outcomes are likely and which aren’t – I mean, the Washington Wizards are likely to go on a huge, historic playoff run now after our sarcastic comments above.
-(UPDATE: Nope.)
+🤷 We can’t predict which outcomes are likely and which aren’t – I mean, the Thunder are likely to go on a huge, historic playoff run now after our sarcastic comments above.

 So what happens if I buy a ticket and the game doesn’t happen?

-Rest easy, Bucks fan – of course you will be refunded the cost of your ticket purchase if that game doesn’t eventuate.
+Rest easy, Wolves fan – of course you will be refunded the cost of your ticket purchase if that NBA Finals game you booked for doesn’t eventuate.
 We have a 100% guarantee on all tickets sold through SWIAM anyway – so of course we’ll pay you back quickly if your game (and team) are scrubbed from the schedules earlier than you thought.